 Dormitories Each dormitory room is provided with the necessary furniture, including one or two beds, each with mattress, pillow, pillow cover and bedspread.
 The rooms usually also contain chests of drawers, book shelves, Venetian blinds or window shades, study tables, chairs, and lamps.
 Towels, bed linen, and blankets are to be supplied by the student, as are also such decorations as window draperies, rugs, and runners for chests of drawers and tables.
-(For a modest fee, a private company supplies fresh bed-linen and towels each week to students who choose this service; full particulars will be sent to new students during the summer.)
 Students should consult their prospective roommates, if any, and their own good taste in planning room decoration.
 Any major change requires special permission from the college administration.